OwenHernandez/Master-PCBuilder/README.md

 # Master-PCBuilder
-## Owen Daniel Hernández Hanrahan & Julio Manuel Gonzalez Gonzalez
+### by Owen Daniel Hernández Hanrahan & Julio Manuel Gonzalez Gonzalez
 An application where you can buiild your pc between a selection of shops (at the moment only pccomponentes, amazon and ebay)